ru22-14/veg-foodie/README.md

 #### Footer Social Media Icons

 - Exists on all pages so the user can easily access all the social media platforms.
-  All the media icons show a golden zoom in border when hover over them.
+  All the media icons show a golden zoom in border when hovered over them.

 # Technologies Used